Get a free, no obligation personal loan quote with rates as low as 6.99%

 In addition, borrowers have the right to cancel a credit contract 48 hours from the time it’s signed and pay back the loan early without incurring a penalty.

-High Interest Loan Legislation In British Columbia
+High-Interest Loan Legislation In British Columbia

 On February 26, 2019, Bill 7 – Business Practices and Consumer Protection Amendment Act, 2019 (Bill) was introduced to outline a series of proposed changes to rules governing high-cost credit products in British Columbia.
 The bill is part of the province’s Consumer Financial Protection Action Plan.

-The government of B.C. will enact rules similar to those of other provinces, though their approach is expected to be more stringent on some matters.
-For example, when it comes to cancellation rights, borrowers can void the credit contract should the lender fail to:
+When it comes to cancellation rights, borrowers can void the credit contract should the lender fail to:

 • Include any of the requirements mandated in the proposed legislation (of which there are 28)